New Orleans Fire Department

 The New Orleans Fire Department provides fire protection and first responder emergency medical services to the city of New Orleans, Louisiana.
 The department serves 378,715 people living in a 350 sqmi area, including 170 sqmi of water.

 History

-The NOFD got its start in April 1829 when a group of men organized a volunteer fire department.
-The volunteer organization was known as the Firemen's Charitable Association, a title that would remain for 62 years until the first paid fire-fighting force, the New Orleans Fire Department, came into existence on December 15, 1891.
-Chief Engineer Thomas O'Connor, the first leader of the volunteers, stayed on to become the first Chief of the New Orleans Fire Department.
+Organized firefighting capability first arose in New Orleans as the Firemen's Charitable Association.
+Firefighting was handled by this volunteer body until the New Orleans Fire Department was created on December 15, 1891.
+Thomas O'Connor, who led the volunteers corps in its final days, stayed on to become the first chief of the newly-created department.

 Stations and apparatus

 As of May 2015, below is a complete listing of all fire station and apparatus locations in the city of New Orleans, Louisiana.